linux-system-roles/vpn/README.md

 The role uses `openssl` to generate PSKs.
 It requires this to be installed on the controller node.
 The default value is `true`.
 If you have pre-generated your PSKs, or you are not using PSKs, then set `vpn_ensure_openssl: false`.
+You can also define the PSKs using the `shared_key_content` variable in a host in any given tunnel.

 ### vpn_connections

 `vpn_connections` is a list of connections.
 Each connection is either:

 * A list of hosts specified by `hosts`.
 In this host-to-host use case, the role creates tunnels between each pair of hosts.
 At least one tunnel must be defined in this list.
+If a single tunnel is required, you only need to specify the remote side.

 * A mesh configuration consisting of one or more subnets and profiles.
 In this mesh use case, the role deploys an opportunistic mesh configuration using the `policy`/`cidr` pairs that you define in the `policies`.